SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

       }

-To calculate the payoff of a particular result of a spin, you could test for each combination of winning possibilities using a series of ``if`` statements and equality operators (``==``):
+To calculate the payoff of a particular result of a spin, you can test for each combination of winning possibilities using a series of ``if`` statements and equality operators (``==``):

 .. testcode:: patternMatchingTuple_Alternative